chainbills/chainbills/README.md

 # Chainbills

 Chainbills is a cross-chain payment gateway that allows anyone (hosts) to receive any amount of cryptocurrency from everybody (payers), powered by WormHole.
-ChainBills deducts 2% (with a fixed maximum) from all withdrawals for fees and maintenance.
+Chainbills deducts 2% (with a fixed maximum) from all withdrawals for fees and maintenance.

 ## Table Of Contents